Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Conclusion

-The molecular dynamics simulations of a model quenched polystyrene were performed to investigate the correlation properties of non-affine displacements.
-The results demonstrated that the divergence of these displacements matches theoretical predictions, exhibiting exponential decay with a length scale greater than the typical structural length scale $\xi_0$.
-It was further demonstrated that the correlation function of the rotor of the non-affine displacement field for volumetric strain displays a rapid decay at a length scale $\xi_0$, consistent with the proposed theory.
-At the same time, for the shear strain both $K_{\rm div}(\Vr)$ and $K_{\rm rot}(\Vr)$ have the same exponential decay $\exp(-r/ξ)$ with $ξ\gg ξ_0$.
+A numerical study of the rigidity percolation model and molecular dynamics simulations of a quenched polystyrene and cooled Lennard-Jones glass was conducted to explore the correlation properties of nonaffine displacements.
+The results demonstrated that the correlation of divergence and rotor of nonaffine displacements matches theoretical predictions, exhibiting exponential decay with a length scale $ξ$ greater than the typical structural length scale $\xi_0$.
+In the rigidity percolation model, the length scale $ξ$ diverges near the percolation threshold.
+It was further demonstrated that the correlation function of the rotor of the nonaffine displacement field for volumetric strain displays a vanishing of the exponential decay $\exp(-r/ξ)$, consistent with the proposed theory.